-Page 1 of 1 PLEASE READ THIS CAREFULLY UNATTENDED VEHICLE EXCLUSION TRANSPORTATION COVERAGE PERILS EXCLUDED e following exclusion is added: eft From An Unattended Vehicle 1.
-"We" do not pay for loss caused by or resulting from theft from an "owned vehicle" unless at the time of the loss: a. "you" have assigned an employee to guard or otherwise watch over the "owned vehicle" and its contents; and b. the employee is in or on the "owned vehicle" while the vehicle is in "transit" or the vehicle is at a "terminal" or other location for loading and unloading.
-2. "We" do not pay for loss caused by or resulting from theft from a vehicle operated by a "carrier for hire" unless at the time of the loss: the "carrier for hire" has assigned an employee or hired an owner- operator to guard or otherwise watch over the vehicle and its contents; and the "carrier for hire's" employee or owner-operator is in or on the vehicle while the vehicle is in "transit" or the "carrier for hire's" vehicle is at a "terminal" or other location for loading and unloading.
-IM 7267 05 07
+- 1. "We" do not pay for loss caused by or resulting from theft from an "owned vehicle" unless at the time of the loss: - a. "you" have assigned an employee to guard or otherwise watch over the "owned vehicle" and its contents; and - b. the employee is in or on the "owned vehicle" while the vehicle is in "transit" or the vehicle is at a "terminal" or other location for loading and unloading. - "We" do not pay for loss caused by or resulting from theft from a vehicle operated by a "carrier for hire" unless at the time of the loss: - a. the "carrier for hire" has assigned an employee or hired an owneroperator to guard or otherwise watch over the vehicle and its contents; and - b. the "carrier for hire's" employee or owner-operator is in or on the vehicle while the vehicle is in "transit" or the "carrier for hire's" vehicle is at a "terminal" or other location for loading and unloading.